Janak-Nirmal/truetype_to_svg/README.md

 66 = unicode for 'B'. you can use any number here. you can use hex as well.

+For example, Cherokee Letter O:

+    ./a.out ./FreeSerif.ttf 0x13A3 > /tmp/x.svg

 Then in Firefox type 'file:///tmp/x.svg' into your address bar.

 It is recommended to get the Firefox addon that can auto-reload files when they change on disk.

+Known Bugs

+It screws up on the last segment of each contour so some letters look 'off'.
+This is easily viewable with unicode 67, 68 (C, D)